Daniel-Const/dotty/README.md

 # Dotty

-A simple Dot file manager!
+A very simple Dotfile manager!

 - Manage dot files in one git repository
-- Create multiple profiles of dotfile configs
+- Load dotfiles into a new profile
-- Easily deploy dotfile config on any machine
+- Deploy dotfiles easily!

 ## Usage